 Due to gender imbalance in many communities, men control the family finances and their medical needs are prioritised.
 It can also be harder for women to travel because of family responsibilities or for cultural reasons.

 Women and girls have to care for blind relatives

-Blindness doesn't just affect the person who has lost their sight.
+Blindness doesn't just affect those who have lost their sight.
 Girls often have to leave school to care for their relatives who have gone blind.
-When a girl misses out on education, their longer term future is impacted: they often become stuck in poverty as adults themselves – and so do their children.
+When girls miss out on education, their longer-term future is impacted: they often become stuck in poverty as adults themselves – and so do their children.